DIY Wedding Ideas and Tutorials

 One of the biggest decisions you’ll make on your wedding planning journey is where to have it.
-Because there are so many unique small wedding venues, the decision can be difficult.
+Because there are so many unique wedding venues, the decision can be difficult.

 When it comes to choosing a location, two heads are better than one.
 Sit down with your spouse-to-be and make a list of potential sites.
 He might think of places that didn’t even cross your mind.